CentOS-PaaS-SIG/linchpin/docs/source/examples/workspaces/dummy/README.rst

 dummy-new
 ========
-Porivions  a new set of dummy resources and creates a layout to go with them.
+Provisions a new set of dummy resources and creates a layout to go with them.
 The name of the inventory file is dynamically generated based on the uhash

 dummy-topo
 ========